Stabilizing black-box model selection with the inflated argmax: Related work

 \section{Related work}

+Model selection has a rich history in the statistics literature. \citet{Ding2018} provides a recent overview of model selection techniques.
+Various aspects of model selection have been studied in previous work, including hyperparameter selection via cross-validation \citep{Raschka2020}, preventing overfitting \citep{Cawley2007}, selection criteria \citep{Rao2001}, among others.
+In this work, we are particularly interested in the aspect of model selection stability, and bagging has been a key tool to address instability in model selection.

 \textbf{Returning a model selection set.} Returning a set of models to acknowledge inherent uncertainty in model selection is an old idea.
-Early literature on subset selection for linear regression \citep{spjotvoll1972multiple} focused on selecting the true model with high probability.
+Early literature on subset selection for linear regression \citep{spjotvoll1972multiple} focused on selecting the true model with high probability. \citet{Breiman2001} coined the terms ``Rashomon set'' to refer to a complete set of nearly equally performing models (e.g., \citet{Xin2022} finds the full Rashomon set for decision trees), and the ``Rashomon effect'' to refer to the phenomenon that multiple, vastly distinct models may all perform equally well on out-of-sample data for a particular problem.
 More recent works extend the idea of a \emph{model confidence set} to more general modeling settings \citep{hansen2011model,zhang2024winners}.
 These works have a stochastic model for the data and construct a confidence set containing the best-fitting model with high probability.
 By contrast, our framework places no stochastic assumptions on the data, instead targeting a more modest goal of stability for the selected set.

 \textbf{Stability in variable selection.} There is extensive literature on stability in variable selection; see, e.g., \citet{KHAIRE20221060} for a recent overview.
-Work in this area has overwhelmingly focused on ``simple'' procedures, returning a single subset of variables, and stability is measured by the degree of similarity of the selected subsets of variables.
+Work in this area has overwhelmingly focused on ``simple'' procedures, returning a single subset of variables, and stability is measured based on the similarity of the selected subsets of variables.
 By contrast, \cref{def:stability} is not satisfied by simple procedures unless they return the same model most of the time.

 \textbf{Bagging to improve stability.} Bagging is an important tool for model selection and variable selection, and has been widely applied to stabilize model selection procedures \citep{Breiman1996a, Breiman1996b}.
 For example, \emph{stability selection} thresholds the marginal bootstrap inclusion probabilities of each variable \citep{Meinshausen2010,shah2013variable}.
 Additionally, \emph{BayesBag} \citep{buhlmann2014discussion} directly averages posterior distributions over different resamplings of the data. \citet{Huggins2023} analyze the accuracy and stability properties of the BayesBag approach specifically for Bayesian model selection. \citet{soloff2024bagging,soloff2024stability} shows that bagged weights are stable, meaning that dropping a single sample cannot change the bagged weights $\hat \wts$ by much in the Euclidean norm.
 Bagging can thus express model uncertainty, but, as we show empirically in \cref{sec:experiments}, selecting the most frequent model among multiple close contenders can still be quite unstable.
 In order to achieve any stability guarantees of the selected model(s), a new selection rule ~$\selection$ is needed, as discussed in \cref{sec:infarg}.